tahababou12/CoCo/README.md

 ## Development

 This project is built using Vite with React and TypeScript for the frontend and Flask for the backend.
-# CoCo - Collaborative Whiteboard

-CoCo is a real-time collaborative drawing application that allows multiple users to draw simultaneously on a shared canvas.
-It features real-time cursor tracking, various drawing tools, and collaborative features.

 ## Features